 Yes.
 "I was lookin' at Google Maps, realized there's Google Earth as well, a world where you can zoom into," says Saroo.
 "I started to have all these thoughts and what possibilities that this could do for me.
 I said to myself, 'Well, you know, you've got all that photographic memories and landmarks where you're from and you know what the town looks like.
 This could be an application that you can use to find your way back.'"
 Saroo spent years studying the labyrinth of railway lines on Google Earth, knowing that at some point they intersected the town where he was born.
 Relying on a near-quarter-century-old mental picture, Saroo searched in a radius that expanded outward from the Calcutta train station, where he had ended up as a child.
 Eventually, he started following a set of train tracks that led to a train station that "reflected the same image" that was in his memories.
 "Everything matched," he said of the topography, including a bridge next to a large industrial tank by the station.
 He traveled to India and was able to locate his hometown of Khandwa. -Homeward Bound

 Yes.
 In the Lion movie, Lucy, played by Rooney Mara, is an American girl that Saroo meets in a class (his ambition is to make lots of money in hotel management).
 Lucy mainly exists in the film to represent Saroo's current status.
 He was raised by white parents in Australia, a world that greatly contrasts the one into which he was born, and Lucy is there in the film to remind us of that.
-The character was inspired by Saroo's real-life girlfriend at the time, Lisa Williams.
+The character was inspired by Saroo's real-life girlfriend at the time, Lisa Williams, an Australian.
 Like in the movie, Saroo became more determined to locate his birthplace after he began dating Lisa, in part because she had a fast internet connection at her apartment.